Strip Search of Children

 Until recently, there has been poor monitoring of the incidence of strip search of children across the UK.
 Dr Croke has been researching and advocating to end strip search of children in Wales since 2022.
 Communicating to relevant agencies, including the Police in Wales, that there has been a lack of transparent monitoring and reporting on strip search of children.

 Please find a blog by Dr Croke here and a statement outlining our recommendations here.
-We also co-hosted a global webinar in 2023 on strip search on children with Youth Justice Legal Centre, find more information
+We also co-hosted a global webinar in 2023 on strip search on children with Youth Justice Legal Centre.

 Dr Croke submitted evidence on strip search of children as part of the Wales NGO Alternative report, and at the pre-sessional hearing on the UNCRC at the UN in Geneva.
 We were very pleased to see for the first time, a recommendation from the UN Committee on the Rights of the Child to end strip search of children, in its UK Concluding Observations.